ATN35/holbertonschool-simple_shell/README.md

 * `gen-authors`: file that generate the AUTHORS file
 * `AUTHORS`: file containing the name of the crontributors to this repo

-For More Info About Informations Check The Man Page
+For More Informations Check The Man Page

 ## Authors